vanviethieuanh/group-chat/README.md

 # Group Chat 👻
-A simple group chat app with NodeJS
+A simple group chat app with NodeJS, VueJS and ⚡ Socket.io